PYL-patidar/90DaysOfDevOps/2026/day-22/git-commands.md

 - Create a new branch
 Command : git branch <branch_name>

-- Create a new branch with a existing branch and to switch Command : git checkout -b <branch_name>
+- Switch and create new brach along with eisting woting tree files and commits Command : git checkout -b <branch_name>

 - Switch one to another branch